microsoft/r-server-loan-chargeoff/contents.md

 The following is the directory structure for this template:

 - [**Data**](#copy-of-input-datasets)  This contains the copy of the simulated input data with 100K unique customers.
-- [**R**](#model-development-in-r)  This contains the R code to simulate the input datasets, pre-process them, create the analytical datasets, train the models, identify the champion model and provide recommendations.
+- [**R**](#model-development-in-r)  This contains the R code to simulate the input datasets, pre-process them, create the analytical datasets, train the models, identify the champion model and provide predictions.
-- [**Resources**](#resources-for-the-solution-packet) This directory contains other resources for the solution package.
-- [**SQLR**](#operationalize-in-sql-2016) This contains T-SQL code to pre-process the datasets, train the models, identify the champion model and provide recommendations.
+- [**SQLR**](#operationalize-in-sql-2016) This contains T-SQL code to pre-process the datasets, train the models, identify the champion model and provide predictions.
 It also contains a PowerShell script to automate the entire process, including loading the data into the database (not included in the T-SQL code).
-- [**RSparkCluster**](#hdinsight-solution-on-spark-cluster) This contains the R code to pre-process the datasets, train the models, identify the champion model and provide recommendations on a Spark cluster.
+- [**HDI**](#hdinsight-solution-on-spark-cluster) This contains the R code to pre-process the datasets, train the models, identify the champion model and provide predictions on a Spark cluster.

 In this template with SQL Server R Services, two versions of the SQL implementation and another version for HDInsight implementation: